-Social media star Logan Paul apologizes for posting video of body
+YouTube star Logan Paul posts new apology for showing video of body

 Some asked why Paul had released such a video when he has a young fan base.

-"He doesn't think before he speaks/acts in front of his very easily-influenced young audience," tweeted James Charles, a teenage social media star, who also tweeted the suicide prevention hotline.
+"He doesn't think before he speaks/acts in front of his very easily influenced young audience," tweeted James Charles, a teenage social media star, who also tweeted the suicide prevention hotline.

-Among young Americans between the ages 10 and 24, suicide is the third leading cause of death, according to the US Centers for Disease Control and Prevention.
+Among Americans between the ages 10 and 24, suicide is the third leading cause of death, according to the US Centers for Disease Control and Prevention.

 Paul and his friends had been visiting Japan, where the suicide rate is among the highest.
-The forest they had visited is known throughout Japan as "suicide forest."
-Signs posted there urge suicidal visitors to seek help and offer a hotline number.

-Paul rose to fame with his viral micro-videos on Vine using juvenile and physical humor, which he had described as filling "the niche of the crazy college kid."
+Paul rose to fame with his viral microvideos on Vine using juvenile and physical humor, which he had described as filling "the niche of the crazy college kid."
 He parlayed that into TV projects and his own merchandise, and gained millions of followers on social media.